jstewmc/rtf/README.md

 ## Document

-The `Document` class takes care of lexing, parsing, and rendering a string for you.
+The `Document` class takes care of lexing, parsing, rendering, and formatting a string for you.

 You can create a document from a string using the `read()` method or the constructor: